-This Library exhibition will also accompany the publication of the book called “International Relations at LSE: A History of 75 Years”, edited by Harry Bauer and Elisabetta Brighi, and published by Millennium: Journal of International Studies, to mark the 75th Anniversary.
+The Library exhibition accompanied the publication of the book called “International Relations at LSE: A History of 75 Years”, edited by Harry Bauer and Elisabetta Brighi, and published by Millennium: Journal of International Studies, to mark the 75th Anniversary.

 Below you can see scans of some of the documents and photographs from the display in the Library.

 Between 1923 and 1930 a series of ‘firsts’ occurred.

 Professorial Council minutes of 20 March and 18 June 1924 record the decision to advertise the Sir Ernest Cassel Chair of International Relations and the appointment of Philip Noel-Baker for five years from 1 August 1924.

 He was one of 29 members present when on 2 February 1927 the Professorial Council took the next step and created a new Department:

 “In accordance with the Memorandum submitted by four of the teachers most directly concerned in International Studies it is proposed to group the work of these teachers and of others in the same field together to form a single co-ordinated “Department of International Studies” with a unity of its own within the School, though in continuous contact with all the rest of the work of the School.

 The Chairs of International History and of International Relations and the Readership in International Law will form the nucleus of this Department, and there will be a Committee of the teachers concerned to formulate common plans for teaching…